BAIRLab/DICOManager/README.md

 This function is a script to apply the reconstruction.py functions to a sorted project directory.

-Parsed arguements for this function include:
+Parsed arguments for this function include:
 ```
 -b, --base: str
         A path to the sorted project directory